alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 happens to you it is something you can do and on that note I think I'll finish thank you all very much

-[Music]
-[Applause]
-so just briefly because Daniele asked my won't take questions now but I am around all week and if I'm don't look too busy
-I will be happy to answer questions